Trump administration’s strategy on climate: Try to bury its own scientific report

 A White House statement said the report, started under the Obama administration, was “largely based on the most extreme scenario” of global warming and that the next assessment would provide an opportunity for greater balance.

-The report, which, under a 1990 law, the federal government is required to issue every four years, introduces new complexity in the political fight over regulations designed to fight climate change.
-That’s because until the administration of President Barack Obama, no such regulations existed to be fought over.
+Under a 1990 law, the federal government is required to issue the climate assessment every four years.
+The latest version introduces new complexity in the political fight over regulations designed to fight climate change.
+That’s because, until the administration of President Barack Obama, no such regulations existed to be fought over.

 Trump has made it a centerpiece of his administration’s policy to undo these rules.
-He has directed the Environmental Protection Agency (EPA) to sharply weaken the nation’s two major policies for curbing planet-warming pollution: One rule would limit greenhouse emissions from vehicle tailpipes, the other from power-plant smokestacks.
+He has directed the Environmental Protection Agency to sharply weaken the nation’s two major policies for curbing planet-warming pollution: One rule that would restrict greenhouse emissions from vehicle tailpipes, and another that would limit them from power plant smokestacks.

-The rules are grounded in a 2009 legal finding, which has been upheld by federal courts, that planet-warming pollution harms human health and well-being, and thus necessitates government policies to reduce it.
+The rules are grounded in a 2009 legal finding, which has been upheld by federal courts, that planet-warming pollution harms human health and well-being, and therefore government policies are needed to reduce it.

-The decision to issue the report, and not to alter or suppress its findings despite its scientific conclusions so much at odds with the president’s policies, reflected a clear political calculus, according to three people familiar with the White House’s thinking.

-Since the report is mandated by Congress, not issuing it would have been a violation of the law.
-While some political appointees within one of the agencies that contributed scientific work to the report did suggest editing the summary of its conclusions to downplay the findings, that idea was also seen as too risky politically and legally, these people said.

-Instead, these people said, administration officials hoped to minimize the impact of the report by making it public on the afternoon of Black Friday, the big shopping day after the Thanksgiving holiday, thinking that Americans might be unlikely to be paying attention.

-More significantly, however, White House officials made the calculation that Trump’s core base of supporters most likely would not care that the report’s findings are so at odds with the president’s statements and policies.
+In publishing the assessment, White House officials made a calculation that Trump’s core base of supporters most likely would not care that its findings are so at odds with the president’s statements and policies.

 That view is supported by Steven J. Milloy, a member of Trump’s EPA transition team who runs the website junkscience.com, which is aimed at casting doubt on the established science of human-caused climate change.
 “We don’t care,” he said.
 “In our view, this is made-up hysteria anyway.”

+Milloy echoed a talking point used by other critics of the report, calling it the product of the “deep state,” a term that refers to the conspiratorial notion of a secret alliance of bureaucrats and others who oppose the president.

+“Trying to stop the deep state from doing this in the first place, or trying to alter the document, and then creating a whole new narrative — it’s better to just have it come out and get it over with,” Milloy said.
+“But do it on a day when nobody cares, and hope it gets swept away by the next day’s news.”

-Work on the current report, which was done by about 300 scientists, including career government scientists at 13 federal agencies, commenced shortly after the publication of the previous report, in 2014, and was already well underway by the time Trump took office in 2017.
+Work on the climate assessment, which was performed by about 300 scientists, including career government scientists at 13 federal agencies, commenced shortly after the publication of the previous report, in 2014.
+The project was well underway by the time Trump took office in 2017.

+The decision not to alter or suppress the report’s findings — despite its scientific conclusions so much at odds with the president’s policies — reflected a clear political calculus, according to three people familiar with the White House’s thinking.

+Since the report is mandated by Congress, not issuing it would have been a violation of the law.
+While some political appointees within one of the agencies that contributed scientific work to the report did suggest editing the summary of its conclusions to play down the findings, that idea was also seen as too risky politically and legally, these people said.

+People familiar with the decision to publish said White House officials sought to avoid the political blowback that hit the George W. Bush administration when it was revealed in 2005 that a White House official and former oil lobbyist, Philip A. Cooney, altered the language of government climate science reports to weaken the link between fossil fuel pollution and the warming of the planet.

+In light of Friday’s report, Brinkley drew a parallel between Trump’s statements on climate science and President Lyndon B. Johnson’s false statements to the American public a half-century ago about the Vietnam War.
+“Johnson used to tell people everything was going well in Vietnam, and then you’d turn on the news and see the mayhem,” he said.
+“It was this giant disconnect.”

-In interviews with about a dozen authors of the report, all said that White House officials had not sought to soften or weaken its language.
+In interviews with about a dozen authors of the climate assessment, all said that White House officials had not sought to soften or weaken its language.

 “I will give credit where it’s due: No one at the political level did any monkeying around with this,” said Andrew Light, a co-author of the report and a senior fellow at the World Resources Institute, a Washington research organization.
 “For all the criticism of the Trump administration quashing climate science, this is one case where they did not do that.”